google/quiche/CONTRIBUTING.md

 All submissions, including submissions by project members, require review.
 We use Gerrit pull requests for this purpose.

-TODO: write up the Gerrit set up instructions.
+TODO: write up the contributing guidelines.

 ## Community Guidelines